reservemedia/frontend-codetest/readme.md

 * Proper usage of libraries and frameworks.

 ## Project Delivery

+* We should be able to setup your submission by running `npm install .; npm start`.

 Please provide adequate instructions to setup and run your submission locally.
 Please provide your solution zipped via email.
 Do not host publicly.